yeetzone/docker-dontstarvetogether/README.md

 -  *number* *[default: 10999]*

 **SERVER_PASSWORD**
-Defines the server's password which is needed for players to connect.
+Defines a server password so only players knowing the password can connect.
 - *text*

 **OFFLINE_SERVER**
-Controls if the server should be listed online and accessible publicly.
+Controls if the server is listed and accessible publicly.
 - true
 - false *[default]*